-The one thing nicer that freshly washed bedding is brand new bedding.
+The one thing nicer than freshly washed bedding is brand new bedding.
 If your bedding is looking a bit tired, invest in some comfortable new bedsheets to make your bed look tidy and clean.
 Not only is it nicer getting into a freshly made bed but it also looks a lot nicer when potential buyers are viewing your property – an unmade, unclean bed can understandably put some people off.

 3. Go Over Your 2017 Career And Work Goals With Your Boss

-By going over your goals for 2017 with your boss in terms of what you want to achieve both career-wise and work wise is always a good idea.
+By going over your goals for 2017 with your boss in terms of what you want to achieve both career-wise and work-wise is always a good idea.
 You should both be relaxed and receptive after the Christmas break, and it is good to get everything on the table early on.

 4. Update Your CV